NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Harmlessly Cute.md

 Your size and demeanor make it easy for you to convince others that you mean no harm.
-You gain the [[Feats/Shameless Request|Shameless Request]] skill feat as a bonus feat.
+You gain the [[Shameless Request|Shameless Request]] skill feat as a bonus feat.
 Additionally, you gain a +1 circumstance bonus to initiative checks when you roll Deception for initiative.

 *Source: Pathfinder Player Core*
 *ORC*